Evgeniypd95/calorie-tracker/README.md

 ## What is Calorie Tracker?

 Calorie Tracker is a smart nutrition tracking app that makes logging meals effortless.
 Instead of manually looking up every food item, our app uses artificial intelligence to understand what you ate and automatically calculate calories and macronutrients.
-You can type, speak, or even take a photo of your meal!
+You can type, speak, scan barcodes, or even take a photo of your meal!

 ## Getting Started